 A Living Roof is a type of green roof planted with vegetation.
 The vegetation helps insulate the building, reducing the energy needed to heat and cool the space.

 In addition, the plants help filter air pollutants and absorb excess rainwater, reducing the risk of flooding.
-Installing a Living Roof is an excellent option if you’re looking for a way to go green and sustainable with your roof.
+Installing a Living Roof is an excellent option and the epitome of how to go green with your roof!